A Delaware (DE) Lease Agreement is a legally binding document between a landlord and a tenant, written per Delaware’s landlord-tenant laws.

 What to Include in a Delaware Residential Lease Agreement

-As a landlord in Delaware, you’re required by Federal law to include certain details in your lease agreements.
-Specifically, you need to include:
+As a landlord in Delaware, you’re required by Federal and state law to include certain details in your contracts.

 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord

 - Premises: the address of the premises being rented

 - Pets: whether pets are allowed, and any other pet-related rules

 - Health Hazards: any known health or safety hazards or risks